SiriusZYZ/Notes/slbs/QA.md

 # self-introduction

+Hi, interviewer!
+It's my pleasure to take part in today's interview.
 My name is Zhou Yinze.
-I am a currently studying as a postgraduate student in the University of Electronic Science and Technology of China , and I am about to graduate in 2024.
-My major is electronic information, and my research direction is the application of distributed fiber optic sensing in oilfield monitoring and production optimization.
-There are multiple opportunities for me to combine petroleum science and information technology during my years of postgraduate study.
+I am currently studying as a postgraduate student in the University of Electronic Science and Technology of China , and I am about to graduate in twenty-twenty-four.
+My major is electronic information, which is a pretty much generalized.
+What I'm actually studying is the application of distributed fiber optic sensing in oilfield monitoring and production optimization.
+During these year of study, I have many opportunities to combine petroleum science and information technology in my research, including parameters adjusting, modeling, visualization, inversion, and so on.
+I knew slb when I was the T.A. of my supervisor lecture, and joined the intern day event two weeks ago.
+And found myself very interested in the position of software engineering.
+That's all of my introduction.
 # SLB background

 ## What do you know about SLB?